Jerby-Lab/HGSC_SpatialPerturbational/README.md

 2. Download _**Yeh2024.zip**_ from [Zenodo](https://zenodo.org/records/12613839), place and unzip it in the `HGSC_SpatialPerturbational` repository.
 This will result in two additional direcotries: (1) Data, and (2) Results.

-3. In line 71 of `Code/run/HGSCgit_main.R` please replace `/path/to/your/local/clone/of/this/repo/` with the local path to this repository as it appears in your local machine.
+3. In `Code/run/HGSCgit_main.R` please replace `/path/to/your/local/clone/of/this/repo/` with the local path to this repository as it appears in your local machine.

 4. In RStudio or within a script, run: ```HGSC_main()```